St Anthony's Catholic Primary School

 Pupil Attainment

-The Senior Leadership Team (Mrs Joanne Hawthorne, Mr Croft, Mrs Macdonald, Miss Malherbe) report to the Body of Governors on the data pertaining to achievement and attainment in all year groups and in particular the results of national SATs tests.
+The Senior Leadership Team (Mrs Joanne Hawthorne, Mr Gerard Power, Mrs Macdonald) report to the Body of Governors on the data pertaining to achievement and attainment in all year groups and in particular the results of national SATs tests.
 The School has also introduced its on tracker system to enable detailed analysis of all individual cohorts within the School, this is particularly useful given the changes to the National Curriculum and the manner in which children are now assessed.
-This is reported on, and is a standing item, in every Curriculum and Community Committee meeting.
+This is reported on, and is a standing item, in every meeting.

 Contacting Governors